Developing Young Athletes

 Students work within the Australian Curriculum to attain knowledge of health and fitness while also competing physically at a school level where the focus is on skill development and game play.

 Development class - students in year 9-10

 Students work within the Australian Curriculum to achieve high sporting results as well as preparing them academically for Senior Physical Education and Health.
-Students will compete in range of school based competitions and begin specialising in chosen sports.
+Students will compete in a range of school based competitions and begin specialising in their chosen sports.

 Senior class - students in year 10—12

 As well as competing at school and regional level in Touch Football and Netball students undertake a program to develop the skills listed below whilst completing a Cert II in Sports Coaching.

 - Strength and Conditioning